ICA 405: Student-Athlete Drug Education and Testing

 A student-athlete who

-will be provided with a period of 30 days from the communication of a substance abuse treatment plan to the student-athlete (the “Safe Harbor period”) during which the student-athlete will not be included in the list of students eligible for random drug testing by ICA Sports Medicine and during which a positive drug test will not result in any sanction pursuant to this policy, unless the student-athlete fails to comply with the treatment plan or the student-athlete tests positive in a subsequent test.
+will be provided with a period of 30 days from the communication of a substance abuse treatment plan to the student-athlete (the “Safe Harbor period”) during which the student-athlete will not be included in the list of students eligible for random drug testing by SDA Sports Medicine and during which a positive drug test will not result in any sanction pursuant to this policy, unless the student-athlete fails to comply with the treatment plan or the student-athlete tests positive in a subsequent test.

-If a student tests positive for any banned substance after entering the Safe Harbor Program or fails to comply with the Safe Harbor Program treatment plan, the student will be removed from the Safe Harbor Program, an initial Safe Harbor positive test will be treated as a Level One Sanction, and a subsequent positive as a Level Two Sanction.
-Notwithstanding any statements in this policy, student-athletes in the Safe Harbor Program may be selected for drug testing by NCAA or other organizations and remain subject to all applicable NCAA sanctions and requirements.
+If a student-athlete tests positive for any banned substance after entering the Safe Harbor Program or fails to comply with the Safe Harbor Program treatment plan, the student will be removed from the Safe Harbor Program, an initial Safe Harbor positive test will be treated as a Level One Sanction, and a subsequent positive as a Level Two Sanction.
+Notwithstanding anything in this policy, student-athletes in the Safe Harbor Program may be selected for drug testing by NCAA or other organizations and remain subject to all applicable NCAA sanctions and requirements.

 Mandatory Student-Athlete Treatment for Substance Abuse